-Getty Fire Threatens Homes, Snarls Traffic In L.A.
-As Blazes Rage On Farther North
+Getty Fire Threatens Homes, Snarls Traffic In LA As Blazes Rage On Farther North

 Already facing dangerous wildfires across California, including a little-contained blaze ravaging tens of thousands of acres in the north, the state's firefighters are now dealing with a new threat much farther south.
-The Getty fire, which ignited before dawn Monday in the hills north of Los Angeles, has ridden high winds to consume some 500 acres of land so far.
+The Getty Fire, which ignited before dawn Monday in the hills north of Los Angeles, has ridden high winds to consume some 500 acres of land so far.

 "We have over 500 firefighters on the line right now, in some of the most challenging topography of Los Angeles," Mayor Eric Garcetti said at a news conference Monday.
 He said the fire broke out around 1:30 a.m.
 PT, adjacent to Interstate 405 — the busiest highway in the U.S.